Information on Drug and Alcohol Abuse Prevention, Intervention and Education at SMU

 - Peer Health Educators, students trained to provide education and outreach to fellow students on wellness issues.

-- Mustangs Who Care, a student-led group focused on holistic health, including preventing alcohol poisoning and overdoses.
+- The Well: Health Promotion and Wellbeing, a student-led group focused on holistic health, including preventing alcohol poisoning and overdoses.

 # # #